nac-codes/faculty_analyzer/README.md

 3. Faculty profile analysis capabilities

 ## Web Scraping Component
-The project includes a Python scraper (see `scrape_uva.py`) that extracts detailed faculty information including:
+The project includes a Python scraper for each deparment page (see `scrape_uva.py` as an exam,ple) that extracts detailed faculty information including:

 - Name and position
 - Contact information (email, phone)